gabrielaleks/audio-transcribing/README.md

 Then:
 - Create .env file from .env.example and insert your API keys.
-- Create your python virtual environment and install dependencies:
+- Create your python virtual environment and install the necessary dependencies:

 ```bash
 python -m venv venv